-- The premium payable for your lease extension is usually better value for money than can be achieved by informal agreement with the landlord.
+- The premium payable for your lease extension is usually better value for money than can be achieved by an informal agreement with the landlord.

 Informal lease extensions don’t need to follow the same process.
-A leaseholder will normally approach the landlord in writing with a request for a lease extension on terms to be agreed.
+A leaseholder will normally approach the landlord in writing with a request for a lease extension on terms to be agreed upon.
 These terms can differ widely: the number of years added to the lease will typically be less than the statutory 90 years, and ground rent clauses will remain or may even increase.
 The advantages of choosing an informal route include:

 - To qualify for a statutory lease extension, you must have owned the property for at least 2 years.
 No such eligibility criteria apply for informal lease extensions.

 - The cost of serving a Section 42 Notice is around £220, which constitutes a small cost saving if you conclude an informal agreement instead.